Vikings hold off upbeat Cobras - Austin Daily Herald

 Baumann, who had 17 kills, found her edge again in the third game, where the Vikings closed things out on a 15-7 burst.

-“They challenged us a lot,” Hayfield head coach Johanna Bungum said.
+“They challenged us a lot,” Hayfield head coach Johanna Kruger said.
 “We haven’t had a practice since Wednesday and we were kind of out of commission.
 The little things added up to silly mistakes, but we were able to control the game.”

 The final game was tied at 6-6 early on, but Hayfield was able to slowly pull away.
 Bauman had a big kill to make it 20-13.

 Hayfield senior McKenna Chick racked up 17 digs on senior night for the Vikings.
-Her and Hayfield’s other seniors have had a strange run in high school sports as there were no volleyball playoffs in 2020 due to COVID-19.
+Chick and Hayfield’s other seniors have had a strange run in high school sports as there were no volleyball playoffs in 2020 due to COVID-19.

 “Last year was sad.
 We didn’t get a full season and it’s been fun to have everyone in the gym this year.
 We’ve had so much energy and there was a lot of energy tonight,” Chick said.
 “We just had to be ready for every ball to come over.
 We just had to put the ball back over and hope for the best.”